chaschev/bear/README.md

 Each deployment project consists of basically these parts:

 * Plugins configuration. `BearProject::configureMe` - i.e. add NodeJs or Play! framework plugin, bind project source root to VCS folder, etc.
-* Adding tasks.
-Tasks are pieces of deployments which can be reused, i.e. 'copying a file with Ant in Java' or 'running Grunt task in JS' or 'running rake in Ruby'.
+* (optional) Adding tasks.
+Tasks are building blocks of deployments which can be reused, i.e. 'copying a file with Ant in Java' or 'running Grunt task in JS' or 'running rake in Ruby'.
-* Defining scripts.
-Scripts are collections of tasks which are most commonly used, i.e. setup script, deploy script db dump or restore script.
-The goal is to run each scenario with minimal action.
+* Defining methods which run tasks or closures.

 Deployment project examples are available under the [examples folder][examplesFolder].